Energy & Climate Change Strategy

 - Identifying opportunities to adopt renewable energy sources that are economically and environmentally sound

-- 50% of global electricity needs to be obtained from renewable sources by 2040 (excludes VMware)
+- 50% of global electricity needs to be obtained from renewable sources by 2040 (excluding VMware)

 Determining Our Goals